 Apple’s WWDC 2018 will be held from June 4 to 8 at the San Jose Convention Center in California.
-Now, there are rumors about what Tim Cook and his team brings for us regarding iPad Pro, MacBooks and other devices.
+Now, there are rumors about what Tim Cook and his team bring for us regarding iPad Pro, MacBooks, and other devices.
 Well, there is one thing for sure!

 Sources close to Apple have confidently reported that there could also be a new HomePod delivering a new ‘meshey & matte’ experience.
-The tech leader may reveal its plans and works on AR Kit for iOS and VR on Mac.
-AR and VR headsets are being developed discreetly, and may not have release timelines until 2020.
+The tech leader may reveal its plans and work on AR Kit for iOS and VR on Mac.
+AR and VR headsets are being developed discreetly and may not have release timelines until 2020.

-Siri’s upcoming newness doesn’t overshadow the fact that Apple’s fans will eagerly look for a more improved operating system, with iOS 11 (and previous versions too) constantly letting down with glitches.
+Siri’s upcoming newness doesn’t overshadow the fact that Apple’s fans will eagerly look for a more improved operating system, with iOS 11 (and previous versions, too) constantly let down with glitches.

-There might as well be revealing on developments of Marzipan, an upcoming innovation of the company to provide the users with one simple process to use ‘a single set of apps’ being equally effective across the device family: iPhones, iPads and Macs.
+There might as well be revealing developments of Marzipan, an upcoming innovation of the company to provide the users with one simple process to use a single set of apps’ being equally effective across the device family: iPhones, iPods and Macs.

-For a sum-up, all eyes and ears will be on Apple coming up with some major improvements in order to resurrect its reputation regarding iOS (and WatchOS as well, for it hasn’t been free from glitches lately either).
+To sum up, all eyes and ears will be on Apple coming up with some major improvements to resurrect its reputation regarding iOS (and WatchOS as well, for it hasn’t been free from glitches lately either).